bezoar-industries/simulated-peer-peer-smart-city/README.md

 </p>

 ## Environment

-* Install Java jdk 1.8+
+- Install Java jdk 1.8+
-* Install Gradle 5+
+- Install Gradle 5+
-* Add the main directory to the classpath in .bashrc
+- Add the main directory to the classpath in .bashrc
-  * export CLASSPATH=".:./build/classes/java/main:./lib/*"
+  - export CLASSPATH=".:./build/classes/java/main:./lib/\*"
-  * source .bashrc
+  - source .bashrc
-* Untar java bundle or clone the repo
+- Untar java bundle or clone the repo
-* In the bundle build the project
+- In the bundle build the project
-  * gradle assemble
+  - gradle assemble

 ## Simple Network

 To get started, create a small network of 1 registry and 3 peers.

-* Start the Registry
+- Start the Registry

-  * java -Djava.util.logging.config.class=cs555.chiba.service.LogConfig cs555.chiba.registry.RegistryNode PORT
+  - java -Djava.util.logging.config.class=cs555.chiba.service.LogConfig cs555.chiba.registry.RegistryNode PORT
-  * Example: java -Djava.util.logging.config.class=cs555.chiba.service.LogConfig cs555.chiba.registry.RegistryNode 60000
+  - Example: java -Djava.util.logging.config.class=cs555.chiba.service.LogConfig cs555.chiba.registry.RegistryNode 60000

-* Start a small network of 3 peers by running the below command in 3 different terminals.
+- Start a small network of 3 peers by running the below command in 3 different terminals.
-  * java -Xmx5M -Djava.util.logging.config.class=cs555.chiba.service.LogConfig -Dcsu.log.file=$LOGFILE cs555.chiba.node.Peer REGISTRY PORT IOT_COUNT GOSSIP_CACHE_SIZE
+  - java -Xmx5M -Djava.util.logging.config.class=cs555.chiba.service.LogConfig -Dcsu.log.file=\$LOGFILE cs555.chiba.node.Peer REGISTRY PORT IOT_COUNT GOSSIP_CACHE_SIZE
-  * Example: java -Xmx20M -Djava.util.logging.config.class=cs555.chiba.service.LogConfig -Dcsu.log.file=$LOGFILE cs555.chiba.node.Peer 192.168.100.2 60000 0 40
+  - Example: java -Xmx20M -Djava.util.logging.config.class=cs555.chiba.service.LogConfig -Dcsu.log.file=\$LOGFILE cs555.chiba.node.Peer 192.168.100.2 60000 0 40

 Now that all the peers are running, we need to build our network.
 From the Registry issue these commands.

-* Generate our network with a min and max number of connections per peer
+- Generate our network with a min and max number of connections per peer

-  * Registry->buildoverlay 2 2
+  - Registry->buildoverlay 2 2

-* Push the generated network to the peers.
+- Push the generated network to the peers.

-  * Registry->connectpeers
+  - Registry->connectpeers

-* Export overlay to a file for future use
+- Export overlay to a file for future use
-  * Registry->exportoverlay savedoverlay.csv
+  - Registry->exportoverlay savedoverlay.csv

 You're now ready to use your small network!

-* The Registry will tell all the peers to shut down when you are done.
+- The Registry will tell all the peers to shut down when you are done.

-  * Registry->shutdown
+  - Registry->shutdown

-* Individual peers can be shutdown as well
+- Individual peers can be shutdown as well
-  * Peer->exit
+  - Peer->exit

 ## Larger Networks

 To run networks of thousands of peers, it's not practical to start them up individually.
 We've provided scripts to help.

-* Start your Registry as you did before.
+- Start your Registry as you did before.

-  * java -Djava.util.logging.config.class=cs555.chiba.service.LogConfig cs555.chiba.registry.RegistryNode PORT
+  - java -Djava.util.logging.config.class=cs555.chiba.service.LogConfig cs555.chiba.registry.RegistryNode PORT

-* Launch a large number of peers on a machine with the lotsofpeers.sh script
+- Launch a large number of peers on a machine with the lotsofpeers.sh script

-  * Edit the lotsofpeers.sh script with the IP and Port of your Registry
+  - Edit the lotsofpeers.sh script with the IP and Port of your Registry
-  * Run lotsofpeers.sh
+  - Run lotsofpeers.sh
-    * lotsofpeers.sh NUMBER_OF_PEERS GOSSIP_CACHE_SIZE
+    - lotsofpeers.sh NUMBER_OF_PEERS GOSSIP_CACHE_SIZE
-    * Example: lotsofpeers.sh 100 40
+    - Example: lotsofpeers.sh 100 40

-* To launch peers on multiple machines, use the startupNoShell.sh script
+- To launch peers on multiple machines, use the startupNoShell.sh script

-  * startupNoShell.sh TEXT_FILE_OF_MACHINES
+  - startupNoShell.sh TEXT_FILE_OF_MACHINES
-  * Example: startupNoShell.sh workers.txt
+  - Example: startupNoShell.sh workers.txt

-* To shut them down use the Registry Shutdown command
+- To shut them down use the Registry Shutdown command
-  * Registry->shutdown
+  - Registry->shutdown
-* To ensure they all turn off, use the shutdown script
+- To ensure they all turn off, use the shutdown script
-  * shutdown.sh workers.txt
+  - shutdown.sh workers.txt
-* If something went wrong, use the angry shutdown script
+- If something went wrong, use the angry shutdown script
-  * angryshutdown.sh workers.txt
+  - angryshutdown.sh workers.txt

 ## Running a Search

-TODO
+To kick off a search, from the Registry, run one of the following command:

+- Registry->flood METRIC_TO_SEARCH_FOR HOP_LIMIT
+- Registry->randomWalk METRIC_TO_SEARCH_FOR HOP_LIMIT
+- Registry->gossip0 METRIC_TO_SEARCH_FOR HOP_LIMIT (distance-based algorithm)
+- Registry->gossip1 METRIC_TO_SEARCH_FOR HOP_LIMIT (location-based algorithm)

+Current metrics supported on simulated devices:

+- POWER_CONSUMPTION
+- POWER_STATE
+- AIR_QUALITY
+- TEMPERATURE
+- THROTTLE_STATE
+- BATTERY_PERCENTAGE
+- CURRENT_TIME
+- TIME_SINCE_LAST_SYNC
+- LOCK_STATE
+- INSIDE_TEMPERATURE
+- OPEN_STATE
+- CURRENT_CYCLE_STEP
+- LIGHT_STATUS
+- HOUSE_POWER_STATUS
+- FRIDGE_TEMPERATURE
+- FREEZER_TEMPERATURE
+- ICE_LEVEL
+- RECORD_HIGH
+- RECORD_LOW
+- SET_TEMPERATURE
+- TIME_TO_NEXT_TERMPERATURE_CHANGE
+- CPU_USAGE
+- MEMORY_USAGE
+- NETFLIX
+- AMAZON_PRIME
+- HEART_RATE
+- CURRENT_LEAK

 ## Performance Data

-TODO
+To access the results:

+- Registry->print-results

+This will print an array of results for each query executed from the registry.
+Results will include:

+- Total number of hops
+- Total number of devices queried
+- Total number of queried devices that had the metric
+- Max number of hops for this query
+- Start time of the query
+- Time of most recent query
+- Type of query

+To remove the previous results:

+- Registry->clear-results

+To export all previous results:

+- Registry->export-results PATH_TO_EXPORTED_FILE

 ## Registry Commands

 ### help

 List available commands

 ### exit

 Shutdown this node

 ### name

 What is the identity of this node

 ### listconnections

 List all nodes with active connections to this node.
 This includes everything connected to the peer.

 ### listpeers

 List all the registered peers.

 ### randomWalk \<metric> \<hop limit>

 Initiate a random walk experiment.

 ### flood \<metric> \<hop limit>

 Initiate a flood experiment.

 ### gossiptype0 \<metric> \<hop limit>

 Initiate a Gossip experiment using distance.

 ### gossiptype1 \<metric> \<hop limit>

 Initiate a Gossip experiment using cached types.

 ### buildoverlay \<min> \<max>

 Build a random overlay with min and maximum number of connections.

 Note, the overlay builder will attempt to create graphs until it succeeds to create one based on the perscribed min/max connections per peer.
 If you are overly strict, this could take a long time.

 ### exportoverlay \<file.csv>

 Export the overlay to a file.

 ### importoverlay \<file.csv>

 Read in an overlay using the currently registered peers for the vertices.

 ### connectpeers

 Connect all the peers in the manner prescribed by the overlay.

 ### shutdown

 Tell all the peers to shutdown and close their sockets.

 ### print-results

 Print the results to the terminal.

 ### export-results \<file.csv>

 Write results to a file.

 ### clear-results

 Clear the results to start a new experiment.

 ### checkpeers

 Verify the peers are connected as described in the overlay.

 ### exportgephi \<file.csv>

 Export the overlay into the gephi format for visualizations.

 ## Peer Commands

 ### help

 List available commands.

 ### exit

 Shutdown this node.

 ### name

 Print the identity of this node.

 ### listconnections

 List all nodes with active connections to this node.
 This includes everything connected to the peer.

 ### listpeers

 List all neighboring peers.
 These are the connections the search algorithms can see and use.
 The Registry and other support style connections will be excluded.

 ### listdevices

 List the IOT devices on this peer.

 ### gossipdata

 List the cached gossip distance entries on this peer.

 ### gossipentries

 List the cached gossip entry locations on this peer.

 ### querymetrics

 List the gathered metrics on this peer.

 ## Logging

 Logging works with the basic Java Logging Platform.
 Levels can be configured in cs555.chiba.service.LogConfig.

 The log file is specified during startup of the nodes like so: